 - Engage in individual supervision;

-- Be enrolled on a BACP accredited course and working towards a recognised qualification or hold a recognised counselling qualification and be working towards accreditation;
+- Be enrolled on a BACP/CPCAB accredited course and working towards a recognised qualification or hold a recognised counselling qualification and be working towards accreditation;

 - Have professional indemnity insurance;